 Refund due to Cancellation of a Flight

-If your flight is cancelled and you don’t want to be re-booked on another flight, you are also entitled to a full refund of the ticket price.
+If your Delta flight is canceled and you don’t want to be re-booked on another flight, you are also entitled to a full refund of the ticket price.

 Refundable vs. Non-Refundable Tickets

 Getting a refund on a fully refundable ticket is relatively easy, but it’s a lot tougher if you have a non-refundable ticket.

 Delta Airlines won’t issue refunds on non-refundable tickets, except for the following situations that are considered “unplanned events”:

 - Death of the traveler, traveling companion, or immediate family member.

 While you can’t always get a refund, you can receive an eCredit for the value of the ticket, minus any cancellation fees (if applicable).
 The value of the eCredit can then be redeemed toward the cost of a future Delta flight.

 If you find yourself in an unplanned situation that requires you to cancel your trip, here’s the documentation you will need to provide to Delta to get a refund:

 - In case of death: Copy of the death certificate.

 Delta Refund Request: How to Get a Refund